yassir-elkobi/car-price-linear/README.md

 application.

 **Note:** This README is written to be clear and informative for any new visitor (or recruiter) checking out the project.
-It highlights the project’s purpose, capabilities, technical implementation, and the learning outcomes associated with it.
+It highlights the project's purpose, capabilities, technical implementation, and the learning outcomes associated with it.